matthias-reis/carda-gatsby/content/articles/2022/05/sound-space-variations-by-zak.md

   drone sounds.
 excerpt: Zakè is about to release his new record.
 "Sound Space Variations" is a delicate and restrained sound bath.
-A mix of atmospheric, suspenseful drone sounds and meditative moments.
+A mix of atmospheric, suspenseful drone sounds and meditative aspects.
 It is an album made for those moments when we just are.
 image: https://storage.googleapis.com/cardamonchai-media/2022-05-12/zake-sound-space-variations-jpg-imagine-181818_929292_1024_768/640.webp
 copyrigt: Zakè